Board of Directors

 David graduated with a B.S. in Finance & Political Science from the University of Detroit Mercy.
 He is a man devoted to his family and invested in his church and community of Austin, TX.
 David is married to Bri Walker and together they have three beautiful daughters.
 As a couple, they serve together as leaders at Celebration Church.
 They open their home to host and lead Dave Ramsey’s Financial Peace University.
 In his free time, David volunteers at the Texas Food Bank and serves as a personal male mentor to many, helping young men successfully navigate the complexities of adulthood and leadership.

-Tiffany Johnson commits her life and energy to the upliftment, connection and joy of Black folks.
-Born and raised in Detroit, Michigan, her family instilled the values of legacy, ancestry and service in her from a very early age.
+Tiffany A. Johnson commits her life and energy to the upliftment, connection and joy of Black folks.
+Born and raised in Detroit, Michigan, her family instilled the values of love, ancestry and service in her from a very early age.
 She went on to graduate with a dual degree in Anthropology and African & African-American studies from Washington University in St. Louis.
 While pursuing her undergraduate studies, she had the opportunity to serve as both a mayoral and congressional intern, which provided her with her first experiences shaping and understanding public policy.
 Upon graduating, she joined Teach For America and taught middle school English while simultaneously pursuing her master’s degree in Education.
 This experience solidified a lifelong passion and commitment to educational equity, social justice and youth empowerment.

-Tiffany later transitioned to New York City and developed her leadership and skillset in various teaching and leadership roles throughout the city, including some time as an Assistant Principal at one of the highest performing schools in the city.
+Tiffany later transitioned to New York City and developed her leadership and skill set in various teaching and leadership roles throughout the city, including some time as an Assistant Principal at one of the highest performing schools in the city.
 In 2014, Tiffany was appointed to one of Brooklyn’s Community Education Council’s by the Borough President, a role that involved partnerships with parents, school and community leaders to enhance students’ experiences.
 In addition to allowing her to build coalitions with numerous families and community organizations, Tiffany’s experiences in NYC schools caused her to question the role of school in shaping the identity and ideology of Black youth.
 She also recognized the importance of mental health and wellness practices for both students and teachers.
 She then began to hone her expertise in socioemotional learning and emotional resilience coaching in response to those needs.
 Eventually, she transitioned to KIPP in Newark, NJ, serving as a leader, teacher and equity strategist.

 Growing up as the child and grandchild of community leaders and activists in the Kensington section of north Philadelphia Colten had a white hot burning desire for justice imprinted on his heart at a young age.
 From as early as he can remember he would tag along from meeting to meeting with his father, Rev. Joel Barnaby.
 Rev Barnaby served on the board of directors for the Community and Police Interracial Taskforce, the Youth Violence Reduction Program, the Community for Mental Health (COHMAR), and also founded and ran Cross Connection Family Services, a day treatment facility for violent juvenile offenders to receive mentorship and rehabilitation.
 Sitting in meetings like these through his childhood and teenage years would inculcate in Colten a passion for civic justice that has stayed with him throughout his life.